glanceapp/community-widgets/widgets/komodo-container-manager-stunt-and-gimmicks-alex/README.md

 - `KOMODO_URL` - The URL for your Komodo Core deployment, including port but without trailing slash, e.g.: 'https://192.168.1.2:9120', or 'https://my-komodo.example.com'
 - `KOMODO_API_KEY` - API Key generated from inside your Komodo Core dashboard, begins with 'K-...'.
 See instructions at bottom.
 - `KOMODO_API_SECRET` - API Secret generated from inside your Komodo Core dashboard, begins with 'S-...'.
 See instructions at bottom.

+### Icon Instructions
+All stacks load with a default old-timey computer icon.
+If you want to change it to represent the stack or servicebeing monitored:
+1. Navigate to the correct stack in your Komodo dashboard
+2. Make sure you're in the `Config` tab and scroll down (or use the side menu) to the `Environment` section.
+3. In Komodo's `Environment` text editor, add `ICON_LINK=https://some.link.to/your-icon-image.svg` (or png, or webp, or jpg, or bmp, I guess) e.g.: ICON_LINK=https://cdn.jsdelivr.net/gh/homarr-labs/dashboard-icons/svg/glance.svg
+4. You can find most common self-hosted app icons at: https://dashboardicons.com/.
+They're great.
+Give them a star when you get a second.

 > [!NOTE]
 >  - The Options fields will be auto-set through the environment variables, so you don't need to set anything there.